tlodderstedt/csc_example/basic/main.md

 # Introduction {#Introduction}

-In OAuth [@!RFC6749] authorization request parameters are typically sent as URI query parameters via redirection in the user-agent.
+[RFC6749] authorization request parameters are typically sent as URI query parameters via redirection in the user-agent.
 This is simple but also yields challenges:

 * There is no cryptographical integrity and authenticity protection, i.e. the request can be modified on its way through the user-agent and attackers can impersonate legitimate clients.